 Inside, the classic casino floor (some areas even still have the original popcorn ceiling) is an adult playground, complete with many table games and numerous slot machines.
-Overhead, live circus acts -- acrobats, trapeze artists, clowns and jugglers -- perform around the clock, and a carnival midway offers games of skill and chance for all ages.
+Overhead, live circus acts -- acrobats, trapeze artists, clowns and jugglers -- run throughout the day beginning at 11 a.m., and a carnival midway offers games of skill and chance for all ages.

 Accommodations are affordable and comfortable, including the motel-style manor rooms, which are located separately from the main building with their own interior corridor and security staff.
 Also, Circus Circus is the only Strip property with an RV park.

 A shopping promenade connects all areas of the hotel and houses several restaurants, including THE Steak House, a highly touted gourmet room serving Midwestern beef dry-aged to perfection.
-Throughout the property there are more than a handful of places to grab a quick bite or cup of coffee (such as the Pizzeria, the West Side Deli, The Garden Grill and Blue Iguana Mexican Express), while the casino is home to the oversized portions served at Rock & Rita's and an enormous buffet.
+Throughout the property there are more than a handful of places to grab a quick bite or cup of coffee (such as the Pizzeria, the West Side Deli, The Garden Grill and Blue Iguana Mexican Express), while the casino is home to an enormous buffet.

 Circus Circus also touts the largest space-frame dome in the United States, The Adventuredome, an indoor theme park featuring the Canyon Blaster, a double-loop, double-corkscrew roller coaster, guaranteed to make you scream.